ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ## Democratic reforms for survival

-The "30x30 Initiative"—protecting 30% of oceans by 2030—demonstrates democratic efficacy.
+The "30x30 Initiative", protecting 30% of oceans by 2030, demonstrates democratic efficacy.
 In Norway, Indigenous Sámi communities co-manage marine reserves, blending traditional knowledge with science to curb overfishing.
 Such models prove equitable policy boosts public compliance; carbon taxes with revenue redistribution enjoy 68% support where fairness is prioritised.

 Antitrust measures and fossil fuel divestment are critical.
 The UK’s 2024 Climate and Ecology Bill, mandating corporate carbon audits, mirrors successful EU policies that reduced emissions 23% since 2005.
 Meanwhile, Iceland’s prosecution of oil executives for ecocide sets a legal precedent for accountability.